 Claiming missing points from Alaska Airlines Mileage Plan partners

 Finally, missing miles from Alaska Airlines partners are generally redeemed by contacting the company you transacted with directly, with many links available on the Mileage Plan website.

 Miles from hotel stays not listed on that page, along with some ‘everyday partners’, can also be claimed by sending the receipt to Mileage Plan at [email protected].

-If you were shopping to complete a multi-week offer and forgot to swipe your card, fear not—for shopping at Coles, you can return within seven days with your receipt and they can add the points to your account (we would suggest doing it as soon as possible if you are aiming for a limited-time offer).
+If you were shopping at Coles to complete a multi-week offer and forgot to swipe your card, fear not.
+You can return within seven days with your receipt to add the flybuys points to your account (we would suggest doing it as soon as possible if you are aiming for a limited-time offer).

 For other partners, you will need to contact the flybuys service centre on 13 11 16.
-In our experience, you will then need to submit receipts by email.
+You will generally have to provide receipts by email.